jfftck/sqeezz/README.md

 >>> Sqeezz.register(**resources)
 ```

-One more thing to note is the fact that the `Injected` placeholder is necessary you should put all parameters for the dependencies that are injected at the end of the other parameters for the function/method.
+One more thing to note is the fact that the `Injected` placeholder is necessary and you must put all parameters for the dependencies that are injected at the end of the other parameters for the function/method.
 ```
 >>> @inject
 ... def foo(x, y, z, bar=Injected):
 ...    ...
 ```
-This will work, but the following will not.
+Above code will work, but the following will not.
 ```
 >>> @inject
 ... def foo(bar=Injected, x, y, z):